 - Don’t mix different types of alcohol

 And ultimately, the best way to avoid having to flush alcohol out of your system is by drinking responsibly.
-However, we know that may not always be the case.
-The best you can do is stay responsible by following steps such as finding a designated driver, not drinking on an empty stomach, and having a friend around if the effects or detoxing process are more intense.
+However, we know that it isn’t always that easy.
+The best you can do is take steps such as finding a designated driver, not drinking on an empty stomach, and having a friend around if the effects of the detoxing process are more intense.

 If you would like further information on how to flush alcohol out of the body and coming into treatment, contact our team of substance abuse treatment representatives by calling 866-345-2147.